jht243/crypto-portfolio-optimizer/PRIVACY.md

 # Privacy Policy

-**Portfolio Optimizer**
+**Crypto Portfolio Optimizer**
 *Last Updated: December 2024*

 ## Overview

-Portfolio Optimizer is a Monte Carlo investment simulation tool that runs entirely in your browser within ChatGPT.
+Crypto Portfolio Optimizer is a Monte Carlo investment simulation tool that runs entirely in your browser within ChatGPT.
 We are committed to protecting your privacy and being transparent about our data practices.

 ## Data Collection